Get my epoxy floor coating course here!

 You can add decorative chips to the epoxy paint to get a granite or marble look.

-Painting your basement floor can be a great way to get a professional looking floor, that you can do all by yourself.
+Painting your floor with epoxy can be a great way to get a professional looking floor that you can do all by yourself.

 I recommend using RokRez garage floor coating products!
 Click here to check out their ultimate garage floor coating kit.
 They have an assortment of products to use and also include steps on how to paint your concrete floor using their products.
 Their coating is available in three colors: tan, gray, and dark gray.
 (Shown in the 3 pictures above)

 If you hire someone: In general, it will cost between $4 to $7 per square foot for a basic painted epoxy floor finish if you hire someone to come paint your concrete floor for you.